sgarr754/Coffee-Sales-Data/README.md

 ## Exploratory Data Analysis (EDA)
 ### Average Drink Prices
-From the table below we can see the average price people pay, and which drinks are over CAD$35.00 (As prices are in local currency, CAD is used here):
+From the table below we can see the average price people pay for each beverage type, and which drinks are over CAD$35.00 (As prices are in local currency, CAD is used here).

+The top 4 most expensive drinks on average:
   1. Cappucino
   2. Hot Chocolate
   3. Cocoa